raphamorim/raphamorim.github.com/index.md

 Currently study System Analysis and Development.

-Works actually on tools like Toothless and Lucario.
+Works actually on tools/things like Lucario.